Japan's Nikkei rallies to 2-week high led by robot makers; Uniqlo owner gains

 Investors globally are anxiously awaiting the U.S. consumer prices index report Thursday, which is expected to show some moderation in year-on-year prices in December.

 "I'd like for stocks to be able to keep the current level into the release of the data."
-(Editing by Uttaresh.V)
+(Reporting by Kevin Buckland; Editing by Uttaresh.V)